VA Loan Help Center

 How does BAH (Basic Allowance for Housing) factor into VA loan qualification?

-BAH is treated as regular income for VA loan qualification purposes, which is a significant advantage.
-Because it's a non-taxable allowance, lenders typically gross it up by 25% when calculating your qualifying income, meaning $2,000/month in BAH may count as $2,500 for qualification purposes.
-This helps active-duty buyers qualify for more home.
-BAH rates in the Greater Boston and Hanscom AFB area are among the higher rates in the country, which gives many service members strong buying power in the Massachusetts market.
+BAH is counted as regular income for VA loan qualification purposes.
+Because it is a non-taxable allowance, lenders typically gross it up by 25% when calculating qualifying income — meaning $2,000 per month in BAH may count as $2,500 toward your qualifying income.
+This meaningfully increases buying power for active-duty borrowers.
+BAH rates for the Greater Boston and Hanscom AFB area are among the higher rates in the country, giving many Massachusetts-bound service members strong purchasing power in a high-cost market.

 What happens to my VA loan if I receive PCS orders after I buy a home?